 A sub-account on your mortgage is made when you port your mortgage, with the additional money ending up with a different deal than the one you had originally.
 This means that although you have only one mortgage and one direct debit, there are different rates of interest that apply.

 Later down the line, having sub-accounts can prove to be quite annoying.
-This is because different products will overlap each.
+This is because different products will overlap each other.
 Getting them aligned once again will mean one of the sub-accounts having to drift onto the standard variable rate given by the lender, for a set period of time.

 For more on porting mortgages onto new properties, please get in touch with a Mortgage Broker in Manchester and we’ll see how we can help.
-Whether you’re moving home, a buy-to-let landlord or self-employed, we’d love to try and help you.
+Whether you’re Moving Home, a Buy to Let landlord or Self Employed in Manchester, we’d love to try and help you.